 Training sessions are generally three hours in length, but can be tailored to suit the needs of your organisation.

-To book Health Professional training please complete and submit an online Quit Services Booking Form or contact Cancer Council ACT on 02 6257 9999.
+To learn more about our Health Professional training please contact Cancer Council ACT on 02 6257 9999 or email us.